You Can't Build a Brand Without Owning a Category. But You Can't Create a Category Before Recognizing One Bottom-up.

 Most drinks leaders agree: category building should come before brand building.
 You can't own a space if you don't define what that space is.

-But some are skeptical.
 "It's near impossible to intentionally create a category," they say.
 So they default back to brand building within existing categories.
-Safer.
-More predictable.
-Less likely to fail.

 Here's what both sides miss: The issue isn't category versus brand.
 It's top-down creation versus bottom-up recognition.

-Categories work.
 But only when you recognize them forming bottom-up at the bar level, not when you create them top-down from a boardroom.

 Robert Simonson spent 18 months interviewing over 200 people who rebuilt the entire cocktail industry from zero.
 In 50 years, exactly TWO corporate-created cocktail innovations worked.
 Everything else failed despite massive budgets.